-‘What an awful day at work!
-They caught the Gang of Four again and brought them to the Station.
+‘What an awful day at work.
+They caught the Gang of Four again and brought them to the station.
 What chaos with only three cells available.
-This time they were drunk and disorderly, smashed half of the ‘##Crown and Jewels’ - the one in the High Street.
+This time they were drunk and disorderly, smashed half of the ‘Crown and Jewels’ - the one in the High Street.
 You know?
-I’ll tell you, if they continue like this they will come to a bad end one day!’
+I’ll tell you, if they continue like this, they will come to a bad end one day.’

 As this piece of local gossip did not raise the usual curiosity, Mrs Hammond turned around and faced the gloomy expressions of her daughters.

 ‘What is the matter?’
-The girls did not reply, ‘What?
+The girls did not reply.
+‘What?
 Are you ill or something?’
-She enquired, concern in her voice.

 ‘Andrew has asked me to marry him and I have accepted.
 The Millers will be over one Sunday.’

 Anne felt a long-forgotten tension arising between them.
 As a mother, she always strove to avoid unpleasantness of any sort knowing the effect that had on the different characters of her twins.

-Before she could take in what was happening, Leontine retorted immediately, stony faced, poison in her voice, ‘And only the other day he told me he was not ready to make the commitment.’
+Before she could take in what was happening, Leontine retorted, stony faced, poison in her voice.

+‘And only the other day he told me he was not ready to make the commitment.’

 Anne was not expecting such a sudden confrontation.
 In fact, she knew nothing of what was going on between the girls and Andrew.

 She knew Andrew.
 He had been one of their school friends.
 One of the many taken by her twins.
-She once heard him ask someone during a Christmas school show, ‘They are nice, aren’t they?
+She once heard him ask someone during a Christmas school show, ‘They are nice, aren’t they, those twins?
 Which one do you prefer?
 If I were hard pressed, I would not know which one to choose.
 Would you?’

-She understood what was the core of the matter.
+She understood what the core of the matter was.
 She looked from one to the other.
 Smiling benevolently at Adeline who seemed unable to express her full joy at that moment, but stretching her arms out to Leontine to hug her in the warmth of her embrace,

 ‘Come, come Leontine,’ she exclaimed.
 ‘Don’t take it so.
 You two have known him for such a long time that if he were to fall in love with either of you, he’d have to choose one.
 No young man would have liked to be in his shoes.
-You are both so beautiful!
-Leontine, you will surely find the man who will love you,’ she ended consoling her daughter, stroking her shoulder.
+You are both so beautiful.
+Leontine, you will surely find the man who will love you,’ she ended consoling her other daughter, stroking her shoulder.

 Leontine abandoned her limp body to the comfort of her mother’s arms and broke into tears.
 Anne held her tight feeling her sobs go through her heart.
-Then pushed her gently away looking into her eyes, straightening her auburn hair, ‘Do not cry.
+She pushed her gently away looking into her eyes, straightening her auburn hair, ‘Do not cry.
 Yours will come one day.
 Be happy for your sister.
 Go on.
 Wish her well.’

-Then turning to Adeline, she hugged her in exactly the same way, speaking as considerately, ’Come, come Adeline.
+Turning to Adeline, she hugged her in the same way, speaking as considerately, ’Come, come Adeline.
 I am so happy for you.
 Andrew will make a wonderful husband.’

 Anne felt her daughter resisting the embrace.
 She sensed that Adeline hated herself for hurting her sister, and that she was unprepared for her reaction.
 She expected her to be happy for her good fortune.

 Mrs Hammond kept her tight while reflecting on what on earth had happened between them that she was not aware of.
-She then felt Adeline’s slender body mellow in her arms.
+Seconds later, she felt Adeline’s slender body mellow in her arms.
 She pushed it away, looked into her eyes, straightened the same auburn hair and asked with a smile.
-‘You must love him, then?’
+‘You must love him then?’

-‘Yes, mummy, very much,’ she replied in a coy voice, embarrassed, looking at her sister.
+‘Yes, Mummy, very much,’ she replied in a coy voice, embarrassed, looking at her sister.